With the combination of a small number of people + software + servers and robots

 As one would expect, if you make that much, close it, and make it again, you will accumulate know-how, whether you like it or not.

-Media that have been created this way and that way, even though no one taught them to do so.
+Media that have been created this way and that, without being taught by anyone.

 If it is something we really want to do, we should think about it and keep on doing it.